 - Click Save and Close to save the award and return to the Course Awards page.
 You will now see the new award in your overview.

-Video: How to create a certificate
+Video: How to create an award

 This videos is made by Brightspace supplier D2L.
 Some screens might have a different look and feel to the Universiteit Leiden Brightspace environment.